Alzheimer’s drug feeds U.S. healthcare cost spiral

-A problem with America’s way of delivering healthcare is that it asks patients to put a price on hope.
+NEW YORK (Reuters Breakingviews) - A problem with America’s way of delivering healthcare is that it asks patients to put a price on hope.
 In part because the sick, or their insurers, are free to overpay for procedures and drugs that may not be useful or necessary, the country shells out more than most developed nations, without always getting better results.
-Biogen’s (BIIB.O) new Alzheimer’s drug, approved by the U.S. Food and Drug Administration on Monday, is an example of the “do whatever it takes” medical dilemma.
+Biogen’s new Alzheimer’s drug, approved by the U.S. Food and Drug Administration on Monday, is an example of the “do whatever it takes” medical dilemma.

 Biogen’s drug was the latest in a long series of attempts to help patients by removing clumps of proteins called amyloid beta from patients’ brains.
 The new drug, aducanumab, does indeed seem to remove those clumps, but it’s not clear this actually amounts to effective treatment of Alzheimer’s.
 In November, a panel of experts convened by the FDA concluded it didn’t.
 The regulator has cleared the drug for use anyway, at least for the time being.